 DESCRIPTION

 From time to time disputes and grievances occur in the workplace between staff that need to be resolved.
 If disputes and grievances are left unresolved they can have detrimental consequences to harmonious workplace relations.
 The Grievance policy is to ensure there is a consistent, fair and equal process for all employees, clearly outlining the steps to be taken.
-All employees including managers’ concerns are to be investigated fairly, timely and in line with legislation and A1 Building Solutions values.
+All employees, including managers’, concerns are to be investigated fairly, timely and in line with legislation and A1 Building Solutions values.

 What is a Grievance?